nafisalam/assignment-sojern/README.md

 # Project

+This application provides solution of the below problems

+  1. Util - 'compare versions'
+  2. Application - 'tracking web server'.

+Note:  The assignment code of /img and /ping APIs are in the api.go file of the server folder.
+The version check util code is in the version.go file of the util folder.

 This application has below folders structure.

 1. .conf : It is a configuration related folder and it has all the environment and application related config parameters.